 1. If the customer buys proofreading, The PhD Proofreader will store the document(s) that is sent for two months on the hosting server.

 8. Turnaround Times for Proofreading

-1. A proofreading period will be stated on the website - listed as ‘Turnaround Time’ - and will be articulated to the customer upon receipt of payment.
+1. A proofreading period will be stated in dialogue with you - listed as ‘Turnaround Time’ - and will be articulated to the customer upon receipt of payment.

 2. The PhD Proofreaders will deliver the document before the proofreading period deadline.